-The Preparatory Year Program (Prep) is offered in all primary schools in this diocese.
-It is the first year of schooling.
-The preparatory curriculum provides the foundation for children’s success at school.
+The Preparatory Year program is offered in all primary schools in this diocese.
+Prep is a full-time program and is the first year of compulsory schooling.

-The Catholic Education Office actively promotes inclusive practices that supports positive learning outcomes for children with additional and or unique needs.
+The Catholic Education Office actively promotes inclusive practices that support positive learning outcomes for children with additional needs.

 Frequently Asked Questions

 When can my child go to Prep?

 To be eligible to enrol in Prep your child must turn 5 by 30 June in the year of attending Prep.

 How do I enrol my child in Prep?